Universal Periodic Review – MEDIA BRIEF

 Wednesday, 6 May 2015 (Morning)

 (Disclaimer: The following brief is not an official record, provides a brief factual summary of the UPR Working Group meeting with the State under review, and does not cover all points addressed)

 The delegation was headed by Luis Ernesto Carles, Minister of Labour and Labour Market Development of Panama.

 To access national report, compilation of UN information, and summary of stakeholders’ information, visit the

-Ethiopia page on the UPR website.
+Panama page on UPR website.

 Opening statement by State under review

 Few points raised in the opening statement of State under review:

 - The Government has taken significant steps towards realising its human rights commitments; including positive changes in the areas of freedom of expression, trade unions and the rights of indigenous peoples;